tobiasdigital/blueprints-learn.en/help/blueprints/data-ingestion/egress.md

 * Real-time Customer Profile [guardrails](https://experienceleague.adobe.com/docs/experience-platform/profile/guardrails.html?lang=en) apply.
 * Designed for single profile lookup at a time.
 Not used for bulk profile access or download of the entire profile population for the use of analysis or data science.
 * Profile lookup response time adhears to the profile guardrails.
-Low latency requirements - for example for same page personalization requirements should utilize the Edge Profile or customer personalization destinations for low latency profile access.
-[Documnetation](https://experienceleague.adobe.com/docs/experience-platform/destinations/catalog/personalization/custom-personalization.html?lang=en).
+Real-time low latency requirements - for example for same page personalization requirements should utilize the Edge Profile from the to [Adobe Target Connection](https://experienceleague.adobe.com/docs/experience-platform/destinations/catalog/personalization/adobe-target-connection.html?lang=en) or the [Custom Personalization Connection](https://experienceleague.adobe.com/docs/experience-platform/destinations/catalog/personalization/custom-personalization.html?lang=en) for real-time profile access for in browser and in app personalization.

 ### Data Access API {#data-access-api}